-(39) Member States should ensure that those listed companies on whose boards members of the underrepresented sex hold less than 40 % of non-executive director positions or less than 33 % of all director positions, including both executive and non-executive directors, as applicable, select the best qualified candidates for appointment or election to those positions on the basis of a comparative assessment of the qualifications of candidates by applying clear, neutrally formulated and unambiguous criteria established in advance of the selection process, with a view to improving gender balance on boards.
-Examples of types of selection criteria that listed companies could apply include professional experience in managerial or supervisory tasks, international experience, multidisciplinarity, leadership, communication skills, networking abilities and knowledge in specific relevant areas such as finance, financial oversight or human resources management.

-- When selecting candidates for appointment or election to director positions, priority should be given to the equally qualified candidate of the underrepresented sex.
+- (26) Member States should ensure that those listed companies on whose boards members of the under-represented sex hold less than 40 % of non-executive director positions, or less than 33 % of all director positions, respectively, carry out [...] the selection of the best qualified candidates for [...] election or appointment to those positions on the basis of a comparative analysis of the qualifications of [...] candidates by applying clear, neutrally formulated and unambiguous criteria established at the beginning of the selection process, with a view to improving gender balance on boards.
+Examples of types of selection criteria that listed companies could apply include professional experience in managerial [...] or supervisory tasks, international experience, multidisciplinarity, and knowledge, in specific relevant areas such as finance, controlling or human resources management, leadership and communication skills and networking abilities. [...] - (26a) When carrying out the selection process, priority should be given to the equally qualified candidate of the under-represented sex.
 Such priority should not, however, constitute an automatic and unconditional preference.
-There might be exceptional cases where an objective assessment concerning the specific situation of an equally qualified candidate of the other sex might override the preference which should, otherwise, be accorded to the candidate of the underrepresented sex.
-Such an overriding of preference could take place, for instance, where broader diversity policies apply at national or company level for the selection of directors.
-The overriding of the application of positive action should nevertheless remain exceptional, be based on a case-by-case assessment and be duly justified by objective criteria which should not, in any event, discriminate against the underrepresented sex. - (41) In Member States where the requirements laid down in this Directive relating to the selection of candidates for appointment or election to director positions are applicable, listed companies on whose boards members of the underrepresented sex hold at least 40 % of non-executive director positions or at least 33 % of all director positions, as applicable, should not be obliged to comply with those requirements.
+There may be exceptional cases where an objective assessment concerning the specific situation of an equally qualified candidate of the other sex might override the preference which should, otherwise, be accorded to the candidate of the under-represented sex.
+Such overriding could take place, for instance, where broader diversity policies apply at national or company level for the selection of board members.
+The overriding of the application of positive action should nevertheless remain exceptional and based on a case-by-case assessment, and should be duly justified by objective criteria which should not, in any event, discriminate against the under-represented sex. - (26b) In Member States where the requirements relating to the process of selection of candidates are applicable, companies on whose boards members of the under-represented sex hold at least 40 % of non-executive director positions, or at least 33 % of all director positions, respectively, should not be obliged to implement those requirements.

-(42)The methods of selecting candidates for appointment or election to director positions differ from one Member State to another and from one listed company to another.
-They might involve the pre-selection of candidates to be presented to the shareholders' assembly, for example by a nomination committee or by executive search firms.
-The requirements for the selection of candidates for appointment or election to director positions should be met at the appropriate stage of the selection process in accordance with national law and the articles of association of the listed companies concerned, including prior to the election of a candidate by shareholders, for example while preparing a shortlist.
-In that respect, this Directive establishes minimum standards only for selecting candidates for appointment or election to director positions, making it possible to apply the conditions provided for by the case-law of the Court of Justice with a view to allowing for gender equality and achieving the objective of a more balanced representation of women and men on boards of listed companies.
-This Directive does not unduly interfere with the day-to-day management of listed companies, since they maintain the freedom to select candidates on the basis of qualifications or other objective relevant considerations.
+(27) The methods of [...] selecting candidates for appointment or election to the posts of directors differ from one Member State to another and from one company to another.
+They may involve the pre-selection of candidates to be presented to the shareholders' assembly, for example by a nomination committee [...] or by executive search firms.
+The requirements concerning the selection of candidates should be met at the appropriate stage of the selection process in accordance with national law and the articles of association of the listed companies concerned, including prior to the election of a candidate by shareholders, for example while preparing a shortlist.
+In this respect, this Directive only establishes [...] minimum standards for the process of selection [...] of candidates for appointment or election to the posts, making it possible to apply the conditions provided for by the case-law of the Court of Justice with a view to allowing for gender diversity and attaining the objective of a more balanced [...] representation of women and men on boards of listed companies.
+The provisions of this Directive do not unduly interfere with day-to-day management, since companies maintain the freedom to select candidates on the basis of qualifications or other objective relevant considerations.